County Mayo residents were fascinated to learn that there is Viking DNA in their makeup, a fact discovered thanks to the National Geographic.

 The paternal DNA lineages were less diverse likely as a result of the early dominance of a few male leaders like King Niall of the Nine hostages, as well as to the historical influence of the Viking raids from across the North Sea.

-The Gathering, a successful community based year-long project to invite the Diaspora to return to their ancestral homeland, wants to help first time and frequent visitors rediscover and take pride in their heritage.
+The Gathering, a successful community based year-long project to invite the Diaspora to return to their ancestral homeland was held in 2013, helped first time and frequent visitors rediscover and take pride in their heritage.

 According to National Geographic, the Mayo County Council hosted the Genographic Project for the Gathering under the theme of diaspora and cultural exchange.

-In addition to the 100 participants, famous Irish names also participated including Prime Minister of Ireland Enda Kenny and Minister of State Michael Ring.
+In addition to the 100 participants, famous Irish names also participated including former Taoiseach [Prime Minister] of Ireland Enda Kenny and former Minister of State Michael Ring.

 'We were honored to be invited by the Mayo County Council to participate in The Gathering, Ireland 2013,' Alexander Moen, National Geographic’s vice president of Explorer Programs, told the press.